How to Become an Electrician in Maryland

 Working as an Electrician in Maryland

-When working as an electrician in Maryland, depending on your licensing you may work in residential, commercial or industrial areas.
-You may hold jobs such as an electrical technician, low voltage technician, instrument repairer, cable splicer, electrician helper, machine repair tech, service installer, or electronic and equipment repairer.
-You may install new electrical systems or repair and maintain existing ones.
-You may perform service on and troubleshoot electrical equipment.
+Electricians in Maryland can work in residential, commercial, or industrial settings based on their license.
+Job roles may include electrical technician, low-voltage technician, instrument repairer, cable splicer, electrician helper, machine repair technician, service installer, or electronic equipment repairer.
+Responsibilities include installing new electrical systems, repairing and maintaining existing ones, and troubleshooting electrical equipment.

 College Programs